Capelin: Fisheries

 Capelin is an important forage fish, and is essential as the key food of the Atlantic cod.
 The northeast Atlantic cod and capelin fisheries, therefore, are managed by a multispecies approach developed by the main resource owners Norway and Russia.

 In some years with large quantities of Atlantic herring in the Barents Sea, capelin seem to be heavily affected.
 Probably both food competition and herring feeding on capelin larvae lead to collapses in the capelin stock.
 In some years, though good recruitment of capelin despite a high herring biomass suggests that herring are only one factor influencing capelin dynamics.

-In the provinces of Quebec (particularly in the Gaspé peninsula) and Newfoundland and Labrador in Canada, it is a regular summertime practice for locals to go to the beach and scoop the capelin up in nets or whatever is available, as the capelin "roll in" in the millions each year at the end of May or in early June.
+In the provinces of Quebec (particularly in the Gaspé peninsula) and Newfoundland and Labrador in Canada, it is a regular summertime practice for locals to go to the beach and scoop the capelin up in nets or whatever is available, as the capelin "roll in" in the millions each year varying between May, and up to July.

 Commercially, capelin is used for fish meal and oil industry products, but is also appreciated as food.
 The flesh is agreeable in flavour, resembling herring.
 Capelin roe (masago) is considered a high-value product in Japan.
 It is also sometimes mixed with wasabi or green food colouring and wasabi flavour and sold as "wasabi caviar".
 Often, masago is commercialised as ebiko and used as a substitute for tobiko, flying fish roe, owing to its similar appearance and taste, although the mouthfeel is different due to the individual eggs being smaller and less crunchy than tobiko.